gher-uliege/Diva-User-Guide/readme.md

 \command{}
 \directory{}
 ```
-in order to evidence the files, command and directory names.
+in order to evidence the file, command and directory names.

 Example:
 ```latex